git-181130/AI-Product-Evaluation-Operations-Governance-ZomoBot/README.md

 The project demonstrates how **AI Product Operations, EvalOps, and Governance** can be executed as a coherent system to evaluate real-world model behaviour, identify risk, and support **defensible ship / no-ship decisions**.

-The emphasis of this work is **behavioural safety, decision discipline, and operational readiness** — not model performance, feature completeness, or benchmark results.
+The emphasis of this work is **behavioural safety, decision discipline, and operational readiness**,  not model performance, feature completeness, or benchmark results.

 ---